USING SURVEY DATA

 CREATE ACTION PLANS FOR SHARING THE DATA

-- Determine relevancy.
+- Determine which data are relevant for particular staff / students.
 What data is most compelling for your institution, faculties,departments, students?
 Facilitate departments, learning support units to engage with small sets of relevant results, not the whole report

 - Would a “data use team” be beneficial to exploit the data by identifying a series of “data champions” in various units of the institution?